DavidLXu/DavidLXu.github.io/_posts/2024-02-20-blog-post-SAMRL.md

 ===
 The paper gives a comprehensive approach highlighting an active sensing approach with differentiable physics simulation that closes that gap between simulation and the real world.

-The research outlines a potential pathway for future general-purpose robots, where active sensing enhances real-world perception, enabling robots to make more informed decisions.
+Practically, the research points a potential pathway for future general-purpose robots, where active sensing enhances real-world perception, enabling robots to make more informed decisions.

 ------